fmrtl73/pxdocs/content/cloud-references/security/kubernetes/shared-secret-model/generating-tokens.md

 You can create a token.
 In the following example, the issuer is set to match the setting in the Portworx manifest to `portworx.com` as set the value for `-jwt-issuer`.
-The example also sets the duration of the token to one year.
-You can adjust it to a much shorter duration if you plan on refreshing the token often.
+The example also sets the duration of the token to one day, which can be set manually with an API request.

 <!-- this isn't really concept information, so much as it's notes to the task, consider moving this information directly to the steps that occur with it. -->